Eden3DP/Eden3D-Network/README.md

 # Eden3D-Network
-Network to coordinate participants to build products globally.
-Paid in Sats.
+This is a centralized Network to coordinate participants to build products globally.
+All workers are paid Sats.
+[Distributed model TBD].